microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Deep Dive.md

 title: Deep Dive
 layout: docs
 permalink: /docs/handbook/declaration-files/deep-dive.html
+oneline: "How do d.ts files work, a deep dive"
 ---

 # Definition File Theory: A Deep Dive

 Structuring modules to give the exact API shape you want can be tricky.
 For example, we might want a module that can be invoked with or without `new` to produce different types, has a variety of named types exposed in a hierarchy, and has some properties on the module object as well.

 By reading this guide, you'll have the tools to write complex definition files that expose a friendly API surface.
 This guide focuses on module (or UMD) libraries because the options here are more varied.